-Nevada Constitution - Article 15, Section 16

-2006 Minimum Wage Amendment Passed by Voters
+Nevada Constitution - Article 15, Section 16 2006 Minimum Wage Amendment Passed by Voters Ballot Question No. 2 in the 80th Session- Passed (removing two-tiered system)

-Assembly Bill (AB) 456 (2019 Legislative Session)will not change Two Tier System

-- Two rates (Two Tier System) - Tips cannot be used to offset payment of Minimum Wage (Tips can be pooled by employees pursuant to NRS 608.160) - Can pay lower rate if Qualified Health Insurance offered/made available to employee Senate Bill (SB) 192 (2019 Legislative Session) - Exemptions in NRS 608.250 No Longer Valid (Yellow Cab Case 2014) AB 456 removes exemptions in NRS 608.250 consistent with Yellow Cab - Exemptions to Minimum Wage: Workers under the age of 18; Workers employed by a non-profit for after school or summer employment; and Trainees - Collectively Bargained exemption
+- Two rates until June 2024 (Two Tier System) On July 1, 2024 there will only be one minimum wage rate, which will be \$12.00 per hour. - Tips cannot be used to offset payment of Minimum Wage (Tips can be pooled by employees pursuant to NRS 608.160) - Can pay lower rate if Qualified Health Insurance offered/made available to employee Senate Bill (SB) 192 (2019 Legislative Session) - Exemptions in NRS 608.250 No Longer Valid (Yellow Cab Case 2014) AB 456 removes exemptions in NRS 608.250 consistent with Yellow Cab - Exemptions to Minimum Wage: Workers under the age of 18; Workers employed by a non-profit for after school or summer employment; and Trainees - Collectively Bargained exemption